Skip to main content

 • TCP Port Number 443 has to be open in the corporate firewall.

-• Access Points (at least 1 or 2) need to be mounted at a location where it can obtain satellite signals (e.g., near a window).
+• Access Points (at least 1 or 2) need to be mounted where they can obtain satellite signals (e.g., near a window).

 CW-ACC-GPS1 is the only external GPS module supported for AFC enablement.
 Please reach out to your Cisco or partner account team for procurement.